INDUSTRIAL GENERAL PERMIT

 Jensen Precast high-velocity stormwater interceptors (JPHVs) have a solid history of innovative, cost-effective stormwater pollution control.
 JPHVs are designed to capture and retain sediment, trash, oil, and grease found on streets, parking lots, and other impervious surfaces.
 These versatile interceptors can be configured inline or offline, with or without bypass, providing for ultimate flexibility.

-case study: California animal nutrition facility
+California animal nutrition facility

 Jensen Water Resources worked with an IGP holder in French Camp, CA to design and supply a treatment train deployed with coalescing and filter treatment systems.